Resources

 Subscribe

-Are you wondering how to start a cooperative or if a co-op is right for your business?
+Are you wondering how to start a cooperative business or if a co-op is right for your business?
 There are a lot of steps to starting a cooperative and factors to consider throughout the process.
 We’re here to help you get started.
 In this guide to starting a cooperative, we’ll provide an overview of how to organize a co-op and what you can expect.
 If you determine the co-op model is the right fit, you’ll be ready to commit to a rewarding and empowering business venture.

 What Is a Cooperative?

 Cooperatives are open to anyone who is willing to accept the terms of membership.
 They are fully controlled by their members, and members equally contribute to the capital.
-The profits of the co-op are distributed among the members or re-invested in the company.
+The profits of the co-op are distributed among the members or reinvested in the company.

 Should Your Business Be a Co-Op?

 • Lower startup costs: A cooperative may be an appealing option for those who require lower startup costs.
 With a cooperative business, every member contributes to the capital and provides support.
+Your business partners will be the people in it with you every day.

-• Worker engagement: Employees are more likely to be engaged with a company they own and benefit from.
+• Worker engagement: Employees are more likely to be engaged with a company that they own and benefit from.
 They are also more likely to be committed to the quality of service and products they provide because they will want to see their company succeed.

 • Longer decision-making process: Cooperatives require time to make decisions because all members are part of the decision-making process.
 If you anticipate the need to make decisions fast, a cooperative may not be the best option for your business.